TristanJP/MusicMemoryMVP/README.md

 A game which plays music chosen randomly from a provided list (JSON).
 It will provide multiple options to the player with the goal of them chosing the correct one to test their music recognition skills.

-Originally created to help with the recognition of calssical music.
+Originally created to help with the recognition of classical music.

 ## Commands